Community Benefit

 Ritter Center, a Federally Qualified Health Center, provides comprehensive

-RotaCare is a volunteer alliance of medical professionals, organizations
+RotaCare is a volunteer alliance of medical professionals, organizations,

-and community members dedicated to providing free quality primary healthcare
+and community members dedicated to providing free primary, quality healthcare

 services to uninsured families and individuals with limited ability to

-San Geronimo Valley Community Center
+San Geronimo Valley Community Center (SGVCC)

-the San Geronimo Valley and Nicasio by providing an inclusive, diverse,
+SGVCC fosters healthy communities within the San Geronimo Valley and Nicasio

 St. Vincent de Paul Society of Marin County

-do it alone.
-Funding supported the Free Dining Room: Gateway to Health
+the Free Dining Room: Gateway to Health & Safety Net Services.
+This

-& Safety Net Services.
-This is the only free dining room available
+is the only free dining room available in Marin every day of the year.

-housing, healthcare, legal services and financial assistance.
+of homelessness, as well as housing, healthcare, legal services, and financial

-West Marin Senior Services
+West Marin Senior Services (WMSS)

 Seniors are a federally designated medically underserved population in